dragonka79/Data_Analysis_Remote_Job_Project/README.md

-# PostgreSQL & Data Visualization Projects
+# PostgreSQL & Data Visualization Project on job advertisement

-Welcome to my collection of data projects that combine the power of **PostgreSQL** with compelling **data visualizations** using tools like Power BI, Tableau, and Python-based libraries (e.g., Matplotlib, Seaborn, Plotly).
+Welcome to first project that combine the power of **PostgreSQL** with compelling **data visualizations** using tools like Power BI, Tableau, and Python-based libraries (e.g., Matplotlib, Seaborn, Plotly).
 This repository is designed to showcase real-world applications of relational databases and analytical dashboards.

+---

+## 📌 Planned Project

+Data scraping, data cleaning, data analysis and visualization from different aspects.
+The databases used for this project come from https://remoteok.com/

 ---
 ## 🔍 Project Goals

 - Practice advanced **SQL** querying techniques (e.g., CTEs, window functions, indexing)